-According to Bernie Heile, Director, Sales and Marketing Covanta Secure Services, “Covanta is a waste to energy facility based in Indianapolis.
+According to Bernie Heile, Director, Sales, and Marketing Covanta Secure Services, “Covanta is a waste to energy facility based in Indianapolis.
 We extract the BTU out of the waste.
 The waste creates steam, which is turned into electricity.
-I understand that the average per capita expense for the electricity is measurably lower than cities that dont do this.”
+I understand that the average per capita expenditures for the electricity is measurably lower than cities that don’t do this.”
 According to Coogan, “We send about 3 percent of all our material to Covanta.
-It is a lot cheaper to send it to a landfill then to pay Covanta to take it, so we pull as much recyclable out of the waste stream as we can.”
+It is a lot cheaper to send it to a landfill than to pay Covanta to take it, so we pull as many recyclables out of the waste stream as we can.”

-According to Tom Easterday, Senior Vice President, SIA, has looked at solar wind for electricity and they have worked with the EPAs energy star program.
-Fuji heavy Industries, SIAs parent company, has a division that specializes in wind power generation and SIA is looking at using that.
-SIA would have to get permit’s, but the more important aspect of the wind generation is making sure it fit’s with their natural wildlife habitat.”
+According to Tom Easterday, Senior Vice President, SIA, has looked at the solar wind for electricity and they have worked with the EPAs energy star program.
+Fuji Heavy Industries, SIAs parent company, has a division that specializes in wind power generation and SIA is looking at using that.
+SIA would have to get permits, but the more important aspect of the wind generation is making sure it fits with their natural wildlife habitat.”

 Toyota will begin building their Camrys in the SIA plant in 2007, building up to 100,000 when at capacity.
 The discussions, according to Easterday, have already been had, not only with Toyota but with their suppliers.
 Toyota is already environmentally conscious, but they will learn more from Subaru.